microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 });
 ```

-Another point worth noting is that with the customized logics, it is a great place where you can send these events to
-your external telemetry system to have them logged.
+Because you can customize the logic, you can send these events to your own external telemetry system to have them logged.
+This enables you to integrate Fluid Framework logging with your other telemetry.

 ## Code example